Inagi City

 Photo Komazawa Women's University Activity Club

-State of the extermination course of the lanceolata
+Situation of the extermination course for the Japanese goldenrod

-In the activities to exterminate the lanceolata, we are continuing our activities so that children in the city can learn about ecosystem services by using the cut petals for dyeing with plants.
+We are continuing our activities to exterminate the Golden daisy, with the hope that children in the city will learn about ecosystem services by using the cut petals for plant dyeing.

 image logo